Scheduled tasks

 There are different types of tasks:

-Designation of the planned task.
+Designation of the scheduled task.
 For example, shown in the list.

 Active